IRA investments return diversification, impact, safety

 Social impact: Individuals see an investment in the Community Loan Fund as an efficient and meaningful way of helping New Hampshire families with low and moderate incomes attain housing, jobs and child care.

-Fixed-rate return: Investors find that investing a portion of their IRAs with the Community Loan Fund is an excellent way to diversify their investments while strengthening their community.
-Investors receive a fixed-rate annual simple interest return to their IRAs of up to 2% for loans of four years, up to 3% for loans of five to six years, up to 4% for seven to nine years, and up to 5% for 10 years or longer.
+Fixed-rate return: Investing a portion of an IRA with the Community Loan Fund is an excellent way to diversify your portfolio while strengthening your community.
+Investors receive a fixed-rate annual simple interest return to their IRAs of up to 2% for investments of four years, up to 3% for five to six years, up to 4% for seven to nine years, and up to 5% for 10 years or longer.